Bruce Chatwin: The Songlines

 While in Australia, Chatwin, who had been experiencing some health problems, first read about AIDS, then known as the gay plague.
 It frightened him and compelled him to reconcile with his wife.
 The fear of AIDS also drove him to finish the book that became The Songlines (1987).
 His friend the novelist Salman Rushdie said, "That book was an obsession too great for him....
 His illness did him a favour, got him free of it.
 Otherwise, he would have gone on writing it for ten years."

 The Songlines features a narrator named Bruce whose biography is almost identical to Chatwin's.
 The narrator spends time in Australia trying to learn about Aboriginal culture, specifically the songlines.
 As the book goes on, it becomes a reflection on what Chatwin stated was "for me, the question of questions: the nature of human restlessness."
 Chatwin also hinted at his preoccupation over his own mortality in the text: "I had a presentiment that the 'travelling' phase of my life might be passing....
 I should set down on paper a resume of the ideas, quotations, and encounters that amused me and obsessed me."
 Following this statement in The Songlines Chatwin included extensive excerpts from his moleskine notebooks.

 Chatwin published The Songlines in 1987, and it became a bestseller in the United Kingdom and in the United States.
 The book was nominated for the Thomas Cook Travel Award, but Chatwin requested that it be withdrawn from consideration, saying the work was fictional.
-After its publication, Chatwin became friends with the composer Kevin Volans, who was inspired to base a theatre score on the book.
+After its publication, Chatwin befriended the composer Kevin Volans, who was inspired to base a theatre score on the book.
 The project evolved into an opera, The Man with Footsoles of Wind (1993).